 Rising Scientist Scholarships

-Each year, five high school students who show exceptional promise in science earn college scholarships.
+Each year, local high school students who show exceptional promise in science earn college scholarships.

 The Child Mind Institute Rising Scientist Scholarships are awarded annually to outstanding high school students in the New York metro area who show exceptional promise in science or neuroscience.
 Each spring the Child Mind Institute invites New York-area high schools to nominate their best 11th grade science students for this honor.
 Awards are made in the fall, as the winners enter their senior year, at our annual On the Shoulders of Giants scientific symposium.